 At Elmhurst School, we believe that children should be provided with opportunities to develop computational thinking and creativity in order to become active participants in a digital world.
 Our high-quality curriculum is designed to ensure that children become digitally literate and able to express themselves and develop their ideas through a range of information and communication technology.
 We believe that the core of Computing is Computer Science in which children are taught the principles of how digital systems work and how information technology can be used to create programs, systems and a range of content.
-We ensure computing maintains deep links with Mathematics, Science and Design and Technology, but we also ensure that it is embedded into our wider curriculum in a way that it is used to support, modify and redefine the learning that takes place.

 Our aim is for all children to develop skills, and knowledge and understanding in the following: